DIY

 Step 4: CUT

 Cut your shelves using a circular saw.
-We also used our Kreg circular saw guide to help make cutting long straight lines a little easier, but you could also clamp a 1″ board to your MDF to use as a guide.
+We also used our Kreg circular saw guide to help make cutting long straight lines a little easier, but you could also clamp a straight piece of scrap wood to your MDF to use as a guide.

 Note: the 1×3 that the support will be pushed up against is 2.5″, so we subtract 2″ so that there is only a half inch of extra board beneath the bottom of the bracket.